-The harness Teckelklub sent me was sized for Chester but I tired it on Gretel and could tell it was going to work for her.
+The harness Teckelklub sent me was sized for Chester but I tired it on Gretel and could tell it was going to work for her too.
 I’ll be ordering her a harness in the next smallest size.

-As a bonus, Teckelklub sent us one of their Soho Burrow Beds.
-I’ve always wanted to try a burrow bed for Chester and Gretel but never bought one of those either.
-Now they have one.
+I’ve always wanted to try a burrow bed for Chester and Gretel but never bought one.
+Teckelklub sent us one to try and they like it.

 The bed is made of the same high-quality fleece as the Fuzzie but it’s 4 layers thick.
-I can flatten it out and use it as thick floor blanket for them to lay on when we go out to a dog friendly restaurant.
+I can flatten it out and use it as thick floor blanket for them to lay on when we go out to a dog friendly restaurant too.

-Teckelklub products are sold at independent pet boutiques around the globe.
-In Washington State you can find them at: Pet Elements in West Seattle, Scraps Dog Bakery and Pet Store in Seattle, Crown Hill Pet Supply in Seattle, A Dog’s Dream Natural Pet Supply All the Best Pet Care (several locations) in the Seattle area, East Side Dog in Bellevue, and The Urban Canine in Spokane.
+I’ve seen Teckelklub products being sold at independent pet boutiques around Seattle.
+It’s been a while since I checked but I know I’ve previously seen them at Pet Elements in West Seattle, All the Best Pet Care (several locations) in the Seattle area, and East Side Dog in Bellevue.

-If you don’t live near one of these stores, you can order any of their products online at Teckelklub.com (USA) or Teckelklub.ca (Canada).
+If you don’t live near one of these stores, or you can’t find any there, you can order any of their products online at Teckelklub.com (USA) or Teckelklub.ca (Canada).

 Note: I received compensation exchange for telling you what we thought of Teckelklub products.
 I don’t accept stuff “in exchange for a review” unless I am sure I already like it because I won’t try to make something seem better than it is out of obligation.
 On the off chance that I don’t actually like something about a product once I try it, I would totally let you know.
 Thanks for trusting me on that.